Where and when will my official photos be taken?

 The team of expert film crew use powerful zoom lenses to capture every close-up action and produce a dynamic recording of your big moment.

 Digital downloads can be purchased from their online shop, or a copy can also be bought at the event.
-Additionally, for the convenience of graduate, Mygraduationfilm.com offers USB keys uploaded with the ceremony that can be taken home from the event after graduations.
+Additionally, for the convenience of graduate, Mygraduationfilm.com offers USB keys uploaded with the ceremony that can be taken home from the event after graduation.

 To make a purchase visit the Mygraduationfilm.com shop.